Economy support

 Supporting production

 In Intesa Sanpaolo, in support of the Italian economy throughout the duration of the NRRP, we have established a plafond of 400 billion euro for dedicated loans.
-In 2021, Motore Italia was launched, the programme to support the recovery of the entire Italian production system, based on the key priorities of the NRRP: sustainability, financial support, investments, extraordinary finance and digitisation.
-The Motore Italia Digitale offer is geared to this last aspect.

 Constant attention is dedicated to the world of Small and Medium Enterprises which are the engine of our economy.
 To facilitate access to credit, the Bank developed an innovative rating model - validated by the ECB - in collaboration also with Confindustria Piccola Industria.
 In addition to the usual economic and financial assessments, the new model aims to make it easier to access credit, at more favourable financial terms, by basing the assessment also on the intangible qualities of the business, such as trademarks, patents, quality and environmental certifications, research and development activities, innovation and digitisation, development and competitive positioning projects, management of the business risk and being part of a supply chain.